orcfax/docs/docs/ITN/phase-2-manual.md

 ### Software requirements

-Starting this phase, participants will be expected to operate more taxing software (eg a Cardano node, Ogmios, etc.).
+Starting this phase, participants will be expected to operate more taxing software (e.g. a Cardano node, Ogmios, etc.).